 Confidentiality:

 All parties involved (grievant, respondent, GRP and OC) must agree to maintain strict confidentiality regarding any substantive information concerning grievances including but not limited to supporting materials, specific findings, and identifying information about any participant.
-The substance of the cases shall not be discussed at any time, before or after a final decision is made, except as provided in Section 5.b.iii, 5.b.iv, and 10.c.
+The substance of the cases shall not be discussed at any time, before or after a final decision is made, except as provided in Section 370.010 C.5.b.iii, and 370.010 C.10.c.